EmmaChantrey/flashcards/README.md

 ## Live version

-You can check out the live version here:
+As mentioned, the live version of the project can be found here:
 [https://brainspace.pythonanywhere.com](https://brainspace.pythonanywhere.com)
 This will be active until around July.